Website & blogs © Louis Kraft 2013-2020

 An introduction into Ms. de Havilland’s world

-In 1995 my book, Custer and the Cheyenne: George Armstrong Custer’s Winter Campaign on the Southern Plains was published (El Segundo, Ca.: Upton and Sons).
+In 1995 my book, Custer and the Cheyenne: George Armstrong Custer’s Winter Campaign on the Southern Plains was published (Upton and Sons, El Segundo, Ca.).
 That June I spoke about Custer riding into Cheyenne chief and mystic Stone Forehead’s village in the Texas Panhandle to discuss ending war in March 1869 in Amarillo, Texas, which is the subject of the Custer book.

 During the convention several busses transported us to the Washita River, where Custer’s 7th Cavalry attacked a Cheyenne village, and although many people died, Custer did what he could to prevent the wanton murder of women and children.
 This site, now the Washita Battlefield National Historic Site, was then on private property.
 During a stop for lunch, my daughter Marissa and I ate with an historian/professor named Eric Niderost.
 Just an introduction, but Eric followed up and our brief time together would lead to a long-time friendship that thrives to this day.

 In 1995 I decided to write a book about Errol Flynn.
 Eric knew this.
 He also had Olivia de Havilland’s address in Paris, France, which has been her home since the 1950s, and in 1996 asked if I’d like to have it.
 Would I!
 That year I began writing Ms. de Havilland letters of introduction with absolutely no response.
 After three or four letters, and many months (a year?) passed I realized that I wasn’t proceeding in a good way.